molview/molview_blog/_posts/2015-02-18-hello-world.md

 right now to read this article.
 Eight years ago Google Chrome didn't even exist and you were probably using Internet Explorer.
-Back in the day browsers were mainly intended to render pages with text and images (although plugin's like Flash and Java enabled more advanced features)
+Back in the day browsers were mainly intended to render pages with text and images (although plugin's like Flash and Java enabled more advanced features).

 Today, browsers like Google Chrome are packed with technologies that can give web based applications almost the same capabilities as native applications.